 Luke Savisky’s Passage (Variation) conjures cinematic memory and perceptual illusion via a three dimensional, virtual passageway made of flickering multi-layered white light, emanating from multiple vintage 16mm projectors.

-Participating panelists will include:
+Participating panelists included:

 Meghan Wells, Manager, Austin Cultural Arts Division (UNESCO City of Media Arts- Austin)